Nashe Radio

 Popular bands aired on Nashe include Zemfira, Aria, DDT, Kino, Splin, Bi-2, and many others, including Ukrainian and Belarusian bands, which are never considered foreign.
 The music style ranges from pop rock to heavy metal to folk rock and reggae, but Nashe's mainstream is 80's style classic rock and modern pop punk.

 Nashe Radio chart, "Chart Dozen" (Chartova duzhina, play on "Devil's dozen", as the chart consists of 13 positions), updated weekly, is the major rock music chart in Russia.
 Since 2003, yearly results of chart are celebrated in annual indoor "Chart Dozen" festival.
 Since 2008, annual music award of the same name is presented to yearly chart winners on this festival.

 Nashe Radio organize the largest annual open air rock festival in Russia, Nashestvie.
-It has been held since 1999, with the exceptions of 2007, 2020, 2021 and usually attracts from 50,000 to 100,000 spectators.
+It has been held since 1999 until 2019 and usually attracts from 50,000 to 100,000 spectators.

+Nashe Radio is owned and operated by CJSC Multimedia Holding (Mul'timedia Kholding), which is owned by Russkoye Radio founder Vitaly Bogdanov.